 - Once golden and crispy, remove the tempeh from the pan and allow them to sit on a plate lined with paper towels, to let any excess oil drip off.
 Set aside.

 - Finally, add in the tempeh, peanuts, kecap manis, light soy sauce and sugar.
 Stir well.
 Make sure it is all heated through and that the tempeh is well coated with the sauce.
-Remove the lemongrass and serve.3 tbsp kecap manis, 2 tbsp light soy sauce, 2 tbsp brown sugar
+Remove the lemongrass and serve.3 tablespoon kecap manis, 2 tablespoon light soy sauce, 2 tablespoon brown sugar

 - Red chilli – it should have the seeds and membranes intact.
 Remove if you would prefer a mild tempe kecap.

 - Storage – keeps well in an airtight container in the fridge.
 We don’t recommend freezing, as the tempeh will lose its crunchiness upon reheating.
 It is best served freshly cooked.